mymoid/mymoid-js/examples/nextjs/README.md

   </a>
 </p>

-# Mymoid Application Example with Next.js (App Router)
+# MYMOID Application Example with Next.js (App Router)

-Hey there! 👋 Welcome to our Mymoid API SDK example with Next.js and the App Router.
+Hey there! 👋 Welcome to our MYMOID API SDK example with Next.js and the App Router.

 ## Getting Started